 - strengthen the broader relationship between Australia and New Zealand

 - develop closer economic relations between the Member States through a mutually beneficial expansion of free trade between New Zealand and Australia

 - eliminate barriers to trade between Australia and New Zealand in a gradual and progressive manner under an agreed timetable and with a minimum of disruption

 - develop trade between New Zealand and Australia under conditions of fair competition.

 Since 1 July 1990, all goods meeting ANZCERTA Rules of Origin criteria can be traded across the Tasman free of duty and quantitative import restrictions.

 The Trade in Services Protocol brought services into ANZCERTA from January 1989 allowing most services to be traded free of restriction across the Tasman.

 ANZCERTA has underpinned a strong growth in trade across the Tasman with an average 8.9 per cent annual growth in New Zealand's exports to Australia and 7.5 per cent annual growth in Australia's exports to New Zealand (1983-2006).
-New Zealand is currently Australia's seventh largest trading partner, eighth largest source of foreign investment and third most important destination for Australian investment abroad.
+New Zealand is currently Australia's sixth largest trading partner, ninth largest source of foreign investment and third most important destination for Australian investment abroad.